vamp-matty/vamp-matty/readme.md

 **Starlight** — An AI tools company focused on precision, performance, and developer experience.

-**Shuttle** — A cloud-based AI IDE with Git support, built specifically for students and junior developers who are learning to code.
-Not just autocomplete — an AI that actually teaches.
+**Shuttle** — An AI assistant for students and junior developers.
+Debug, generate, and learn — with explanations baked into every response.
+Not just answers.
+Actual understanding.

 ---